 Bounce rate, delivery rate, spam complaint rate, the list goes on.
 Here are some of the crucial newsletter metrics you should be monitoring.

 Analyze the necessity of a newsletter for your business

-So, you’ve figured out what is a newsletter and now you should analyze whether you really need it, only then you can find the answers to how to write a newsletter.
+So, you’ve figured out what is a email newsletter and now you should analyze whether you really need it, only then you can find the answers to how to write a newsletter.